 - The length of time it takes to answer the survey

-Let’s take a close look at market research survey questions, examples, and good practices.
-Here, we delve into the most commonly used types of questions and explain when it’s best to use each one.
+Let’s take a close look at market research questions, examples, and good practices.
+In this article, we delve into the most commonly used types of questions and explain when it’s best to use each one.

 How Survey Questions Are Utilized in Market Research